 I have been working with an organization in Brazil for three years to increase men's involvement with young children and create policy proposals focused on this topic.
 We work on elaborating such proposals, as well as the implementation and the monitoring of public policies.

-At first, I was confused about transforming our face-to-face method of working with men so that we could do it from a distance.
+At first, I was confused about how to transform our face-to-face method so that we could do it from a distance.
 Promundo has a methodology called Program P, which is a series of internationally recognized activities that promote care skills in men who are parents.
 My big challenge was to transform these activities to perform them remotely, contributing to parents' ability to care for their children, especially during this pandemic, when they spend more time at home and take care of their children.

 What concerns you the most now, and what concerns you most for the upcoming period?

-My concern for the near future is that governments and organizations will learn that investment should be focused on families and communities.
+I'd like to ask governments and organizations to invest in families and communities.
 This will ensure the care and protection of children.